Other expenses: home: household expenses: expenses that are deductible

 - the unit costs of business telephone calls (including “dial up” internet access).

-It may be difficult for employees to calculate the exact amount of the allowable additional costs that they have incurred as a result of working at home.
-For ease of administration, from 6 April 2012 you may accept that employees who satisfy the conditions for relief (see EIM32760) are entitled to a deduction of £4, or £18 per month for monthly paid employees, (exclusive of the cost of business telephone calls) for each week that they are required to work at home, without having to justify that figure.
-Employees who wish to deduct more than £4 per week/£18 per month will be expected to keep records and to be able to show how their figure has been calculated.
+It may be difficult for employees to calculate the exact amount of the allowable additional costs that they’ve incurred as a result of working at home.
+For ease of administration, you may accept that employees who satisfy the conditions for relief (see EIM32760) are entitled to a deduction of £6 per week, or £26 per month for monthly paid employees, (exclusive of the cost of business telephone calls) for each week that they’re required to work at home, without having to justify that figure.
+Employees who wish to deduct more than £6 per week/£26 per month will be expected to keep records and to be able to show how their figure has been calculated.
+The £6 per week/£26 per month rate applies from 6 April 2020.
+Prior to this period (tax years 2011 to 2012 - 2019 to 2020) the rate that could be claimed was £4 per week or £18 per month for monthly paid employees.
+Employees can check if they’re eligible to make a claim here.

-This is similar to our approach to Section 316A ITEPA 2003 under which employers can make tax- and NIC-free expenses payments to employees who work at home under “homeworking arrangements”.
+This is similar to our approach to section 316A ITEPA 2003 under which employers can make tax-free and NICs-free expenses payments to employees who work at home under “homeworking arrangements”.
 See Tax Bulletin 68 (December 2003) and EIM01472 onwards.
 The interaction between the deduction and the exemption is explained at EIM32825.